-Children eligible for out-of-area benefits will receive the best benefit by using a travel network provider as described in section 5.1.2 if one is available.
+Children eligible for out-of-area benefits should use a travel network provider as described in section 5.1.2 if one is available.
 When an enrolled child moves outside of Oregon for school, members must contact Customer Service to provide documentation of the child's enrollment in an out-of-state school and update the address with Moda Health.
-When a child under a QMCSO is added, members must contact Customer Service to provide the documentation, including the child's address.
+When a child under a QMCSO is added, members must contact Customer Service to provide documentation, including the child's address.
 The enrolled child will be eligible for out-of-area coverage on the first day of the month following the date documentation is received and the address is updated in Moda Health's system.